-How can the cultural sector support refugees?
+How can the cultural sector support refugees and other new arrivals?

 Here are some practical examples of work that libraries, museums, archives, and the cultural & heritage sector in the UK have undertaken:

 Re-thinking how we work